 I could write a novel about how to compose a client email, but most of it boils down to the same point: be clear.

 Don’t belittle your client’s intelligence, but don’t assume they’re telepathic, either.
 Instead, spell it out clearly and succinctly and you’ll be on the right path for success.
 And if you need more tips, here are four that will help clarify your communication.

 It’s so easy to think that the things that come incredibly easy to you will also be clear and easy to your clients.
 But they’re definitely not as clear as you think.

-Don’t assume that the client will know what such-and-such terminology means.
+Don’t assume that the client will know what such-and-such terminology means, especially if they’re new to the field or not part of your field.
 Explain it to them.
-It helps them see you as a professional & builds trust in your expertise.
+It helps them see you as a professional and builds trust in your expertise.